Showing posts with label Payasam (பாயசம்) by Thi. Janaki Raman. Show all posts

 1. Payasam: A sweet porridge made of rice powder.

-2. Thoppukaranam: A way of worshipping by doing ‘sit-ups’, holding one’s ears.
+2. Thoppukaranam: A way of worshipping by doing ‘sit-ups’ and holding one’s ears.

-3. Thali: A sacred yellow colour thread worn around a woman’s neck as a symbol of being married.
+3. Thali: A sacred yellow-colored thread worn around a woman’s neck as a symbol of being married.

 4. Cauvery: River Cauvery, flowing in Tamil Nadu.